ComBEE-UW-Madison/PythonStudyGroup/README.md

 Sign up for our listserv by sending a blank email to [join-combee-psg@lists.wisc.edu](mailto:join-combee-psg@lists.wisc.edu).

 ## Upcoming events!
-Stay tuned for Spring 2018 Python Study Group!
+Python Study Group will meet on Thursdays @ 2 PM in MSB 5503 for the Spring 2018 semester.

 To recieve updates about the coming semester meetings, sign up for our listserv by sending a blank email to [join-combee-psg@lists.wisc.edu](mailto:join-combee-psg@lists.wisc.edu).